endlos99/xdt99/MANUAL.md

 The repair operation is likely to cause data loss, so it's best to extract erroneous files beforehand or to specify an alternative output file with `-o`.

+The resize parameter `-Z` will change the total number of sector of the disk.

+	$ xdm99.py work.dsk -Z 720

+Resizing fails if more sectors than the target size are currently in use.
+Note that the disk format used by the TI 99 supports up to 1600 sectors per disk.

 The sector dump parameter `-s` prints the hexadecimal contents of individual sectors to `stdout`.
 This can be used to further analyze disk errors or to save fragments of corrupted files.